Lovely Warren: Personal life

 Warren and her husband Timothy Granison have one daughter together.
 Following Granison's arrest on drug and weapons charges in 2021, Warren has stated that she and Granison had been "legally separated" for several years.
 In a press conference, Warren added, "I find the timing of yesterday's events, three weeks before early voting [for the mayoral primary] starts, to be highly suspicious," and, "There's nothing implicating me in these charges announced today, because I've done nothing wrong."

-In 2016 Warren put a red, white and blue sign next to Susan B. Anthony's grave the day after Hillary Clinton officially won the nomination for President at the 2016 Democratic National Convention.
-The sign stated, "Dear Susan B., we thought you might like to know that for the first time in history, a woman is running for president representing a major party.
-144 years ago, your illegal vote got you arrested.
-It took another 48 years for women to finally gain the right to vote.
-Thank you for paving the way."